freva-org/grid-doctor/README.md

 ```console
    pre-commit install
 ```
 in that directory, so that the hooks are created.
-From then onwards any commit you attempt to the repository, will first trigger the 'pre-commit' checks and it will throw errors, which needs to be rectified before the commit can happen.
+From then onwards any commit that you attempt to make to the repository, will first trigger the 'pre-commit' checks and it will throw errors for any inconsistency, which needs to be rectified before the commit can happen.
 On the other hand one can also trigger 'pre-commit' manually using
 ```console